zhongzhuoyao/zhongzhuoyao.github.io/_pages/research_projects.md

 **Mentor: MSRA Researcher Qiang Huo and Lei Sun**

-* The first to propose a unified framework that can detect both page objects (i.e., text-blocks, formulas, figures and tables) and text-lines within page objects for document understanding scenarios
+* The first to propose **a unified framework** that can detect both page objects (i.e., text-blocks, formulas, figures and tables) and text-lines within page objects for document understanding scenarios
 * Will be deployed in Microsoft’s “ReadDocument” API in Microsoft Cognitive Services in the next year

 2015.09 – 2016.07   **High performance Chinses font recognition**

 **Mentor: Prof. Lianwen Jin**

-* Proposed a new data augmentation and regularization technique, namely DropRegion, to generate a large number of stochastic variant font samples by selectively disrupting local regions of characters;
+* Proposed **a new data augmentation and regularization technique**, namely DropRegion, to generate a large number of stochastic variant font samples by selectively disrupting local regions of characters;
 * The similar idea can be found in the paper entitled [“DropBlock: A regularization method for convolutional networks”](https://arxiv.org/pdf/1810.12890.pdf) proposed by Google Brain
 * Achieved high performance on Chinese font recognition with only a few real character training samples